-Join Mike Chapple for an in-depth discussion in this video Improving your security posture, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Improving your security posture, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Security controls are only effective…if they are used well.…From a security perspective, this often means…monitoring their current status,…and the logs that they generate.…Maintaining a strong security posture…consists of building secure systems,…monitoring those systems continuously,…and remediating any deficiencies detected.…Some system administrators like to handcraft their servers,…treating them as individual works of art.…This is a bad idea, because…it leads to inconsistent configurations,…and missing security controls.…

 Building strong baseline configurations is an…important step in systems security.…Depending upon the approach used by your organization,…you might have written security configuration standards,…gold master images for your servers,…or have scripts used to build secure systems consistently.…Whatever approach you use, the important thing…is that you have a strong security baseline…that ensures you have consistent controls…across all of your systems.…It's a good idea to build systems…based upon best practices…

 NOTE: We are now a CompTIA Content Publishing Partner.
 Our training prepares members to pass CompTIA certification exams and become qualified IT professionals.
 As such, we are able to offer CompTIA exam vouchers at a 10% discount.
 For more information on how to obtain this discount, please download these PDF instructions.